jgcape/SugarFixedCloud2.0/README.md

 ## How to use SugarFixed

+1. Log in or sign up.
+You must be logged in to use sugarfixed.

-1. Press the OPEN CAMERA button.
+2. Press the OPEN CAMERA button.

-2. Take a photo of a label you would like to analyse.
+3. Take a photo of a label you would like to analyse.

-3. If you're happy with the photo press PROCESS LABEL, otherwise press RETAKE PHOTO.
+4. If you're happy with the photo press PROCESS LABEL, otherwise press RETAKE PHOTO.
+Note* if the image is not high enough quality the optical character recognition will not work.

-4. View the sugars present in your item.
+5. View the sugars present in your item.

+6. Change the name of an entry or delete it by clicking on the edit button.

+7. Return to the home page to scan another label.

+8. Eat less sugar!

 ## Authors
 Julian Cape